MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: End-to-End PPC Pipeline Fault-Tolerance

-\textbf{From an end-to-end perspective, the perception stage is relatively resilient to faults.} For the perception stage, both \textit{Point Cloud Generation} and \textit{OctoMap} have little impact on the overall QoF metrics as shown in Fig.~\ref{fig:MAVFI_fault_characterization}.
-However, according to Fig.~\ref{fig:inject_architectural_state}, \textit{OctoMap} has the highest percentage of SDC among the evaluated kernels, which is regarded as the most vulnerable kernel in the single-kernel analysis.
-The reason why \textit{OctoMap} is the most reliable kernel in the end-to-end analysis is that even if an occupied voxel is corrupted and mistaken as a free voxel, all other voxels around it are still occupied.
-Therefore, the MAV can still determine obstacles' locations provided the \textit{OctoMap}'s resolution is sufficient.
-This counter-intuitive insight is difficult to discover without end-to-end analysis. \textit{Collision Check} kernel is the most critical one in the perception stage since a false alarm can lead to trajectory re-planning or even collision.
+Prior works often tend to overly focus on error resilience of the perception stage~\cite{li2017understanding,hari2021making}.
+However, as Fig.~\ref{fig:MAVFI_fault_characterization} shows, for the perception stage both \textit{Point Cloud Generation} and \textit{OctoMap} have little to negligible impact on the system.
+The reason that \textit{OctoMap} is resilient in the end-to-end analysis is that even if an occupied voxel is corrupted and mistaken as a free voxel, all other voxels around it are still occupied.
+So this means that the UAV can still determine obstacles' locations provided the \textit{OctoMap}'s resolution to make the correct flight action decisions.
+The critical observation is that this is a counter-intuitive observation that is difficult to discover without end-to-end analysis. \textit{Collision Check} is critical in the perception stage since a false alarm can lead to re-planning or collisions.

-\textbf{From an end-to-end perspective, planning, and control are more vulnerable to faults.} While the SDC percentages of planning and control kernels are lower than \textit{OctoMap}, corrupted outputs (e.g., yaw, velocity) from these two stages can directly lead to a detour or crash of the MAV.
+\textbf{Finding: Planning and control are more critical than perception.} The corrupted outputs (e.g., yaw, roll, pitch, velocity) from these \textit{Planning} and \textit{Control} stages can directly lead to a detour or crash of the UAV.
 From Fig.~\ref{fig:PPC_time}, even though the average flight time is similar, the range of \textit{RRT, RRTConnect, RRT*, and PID} is much wider than \textit{Octomap} and \textit{Golden}.
 The error propagation of the corrupted execution results could greatly increase the flight time by up to 57.3\% and even lead to degradation of success rate by up to 8\% as shown in Fig.~\ref{fig:PPC_success}.
-Therefore, the planning and control stages are more vulnerable than the perception stage from an end-to-end perspective, which is also counter-intuitive from the single-kernel analysis shown in Section~\ref{subsec: inject_architectural_state}.